 Account Based Marketing is a B2B marketing strategy that aims to deliver a personalized experience to a list of specific target accounts.
-ABM is an acknowledgment that you have a finite amount of Marketing & Resources and you want to invest these resources on the right accounts for the highest chance of success.
-Therefore, the most fundamental, and foundational component of your ABM strategy is to create the right list of target accounts with the right data indicators to run your Programmatic, lite and strategic ABM programs.
+ABM is an acknowledgment that you have a finite amount of marketing resources and you want to invest these resources in the right accounts for the highest chance of success.
+Therefore, the foundational component of your ABM strategy is to create the right list of target accounts with the right data indicators to run your programmatic, lite, and strategic ABM programs.

-Your first step in the creation of your list of target accounts consists of defining your ICP which we have examined in depth at this blog post.
-For the sake of it, I’ll list and give a brief description of the components of a standard ICP, as it is the pillar of your list building:
+Your first step in the creation of your ABM list of target accounts consists of defining your ICP which we have examined in depth in this blog post.
+In short, here are the five core components that will make up your ICP:

 Firmographics are characteristics of the companies where your customer personas work.